makersacademy/rps-challenge/README.md

 6. Check in client by running `ruby app.rb` and visiting `localhost:4567`

 7. Continue with second feature test - testing enter name form

+8. Follow red, green, refactor cycle for each feature test

+9. Repeat until basic user story functionality is covered

+10. Test-drive extracting `Score` class from the controller code into the model, using units tests, ensuring features tests don't break

 #### Structure